headshot2017/ddnet-dc/README.md

 To compile, install [DreamSDK](https://www.dreamsdk.org/) if on Windows, or [KallistiOS](http://gamedev.allusion.net/softprj/kos/setup-linux.php) on Linux.

-This port uses these libraries from kos-ports: libGL, libopusfile, libopus, libogg, zlib
+This port uses these libraries from kos-ports: libKGL, libopusfile, libopus, libogg, zlib

 Known issues:
 * Game crashes when connecting to a server due to KallistiOS' default 64 KB kernel stack size